Upper-Columbia-Salmon-Recovery-Board/Floodplain_Inundation_HAND_to_REM/README.md

 ### Step 1: Generate Relative Elevation Models (REMs)

 Use [RiverREM](https://github.com/OpenTopography/RiverREM) or [GGL Tool](https://github.com/helstab/GGLREM) to generate REM in reach(es).
 This requires DTMs in .tif format at using python to run the RiverREM model.
+TIF needs to be in GCS_WGS_1984 projection.

 ### Step 2: Generate Discharge of desired flood return interval